salsowelim/dejavu_cpp_port/README.md

-Dejavu c++ port (audio fingerprinting library)
+Dejavu c++ port (audio fingerprinting)
 ==========

-This is a c++ implementation of the fingerprinting algorithm suggested in the dejavu audio fingerprinting project (specifically: the fingerprint.py file). [link on how dejavu works](http://willdrevo.com/fingerprinting-and-audio-recognition-with-python/)
+This is a c++ implementation of the fingerprinting algorithm suggested in the [dejavu audio fingerprinting project] (https://github.com/worldveil/dejavu) (specifically: the fingerprint.py file). [link on how dejavu works](http://willdrevo.com/fingerprinting-and-audio-recognition-with-python/)

 ## Prerequisites:
 - opencv (= 3.4.5)